Sewing Room Organization Part 5: Quilting Design Walls

 You may remember from Part 2 that right in the corner there hangs a little dry erase marker board.
 It’s ideally placed for me to jot down measurements when designing, and the little tray that hangs below it holds some dry erase markers and (usually) my design notebook where I keep more detailed notes and ideas.

 So, that wraps up this “little” tour of my sewing space that turned into a five-part mini-series!
-I will be back next week with a sneak peek into some of my friends sewing spaces.
+I will be back next week with a new post.
+It should be fun because we are going to get to peek inside my friend’s fabulous sewing room.
 Until then,